6.7.4 Heap allocation

 free ( a_addr – wior ) memory “free”

 Return the region of data space starting at a-addr to the system.
 The region must originally have been obtained using allocate or resize.
-If the operational is successful, wior is 0.
+If the operation is successful, wior is 0.
 If the operation fails, wior is a non-zero I/O result code.

 resize ( a_addr1 u – a_addr2 wior ) memory “resize”